How Much Does a Bay Window Cost?

 One of the top brands for bay window replacement is Andersen Windows.
 For over a century, the company has been known for both the quality of its windows and its customer service, making it one of the best brands for bay window replacement.
 From colors to frame types to shapes to operable styles, Andersen Windows has a wide range of products to choose from, and these windows are well-known for their energy efficiency as much as their quality.

 Another top brand is Pella — known for its sustainable and energy-efficient products — which boasts over 150 patents so you have a large catalog of windows to choose from.
-The company offers windows that are aesthetically stylish while still being affordable, so homeowners can replace bay windows without worrying about breaking their budget.
-Also, you can further save money with this brand because Pella products will help lower your utility bills.
+The company provides stylish yet affordable windows, allowing homeowners to replace bay windows without exceeding their budget.
+Additionally, Pella products can help reduce utility bills, offering further savings.

 Before You Replace Bay Windows: What Impacts Bay Window Prices

 If you want to replace a bay window, the following are some considerations that can ultimately impact your project’s cost.
-Some of these are only applicable to installing a new bay window, some are applicable to bay window replacements, and some are meaningful to both types of projects.
+Some of these are only applicable to installing a new bay window, some apply to bay window replacements, and some are meaningful to both types of projects.

 Size

 Bay windows are usually 4–10 feet wide by 3 feet high.
 When you make your decision, consider the size of your current windows.
-If the new ones will be larger than the ones you have, that will add to the cost of the project.
+If the new ones are larger than the ones you have, that will add to the cost of the project.

 Eaves

 An eave is the edge of a home’s roof that hangs over the exterior siding.
-Bay windows tend to be installed beneath a home’s eaves, so it’s important for contractors to measure them for the proper fit.
+Bay windows tend to be installed beneath a home’s eaves, so contractors need to measure them for the proper fit.
 When there are no eaves on a house, a small roof is constructed for the windows.

 Sash